Alvaro8317/Alvaro8317/README.md

 # Alvaro8317
-## Telecommunications Engineer and Backend developer
+## Telecommunications Engineer and Software developer

 - 👋 Hi, I’m @Alvaro8317 or you can call me Alvaro Garzón